w3c/wai-about-wai/_about/translating/resources/technical-steps.md

 - **Do not change or adapt or add to the meaning of the English version** in your translation.\
 If you have suggestions for changes to the English version, submit them via GitHub or e-mail using the links in the “Help improve this page” box near the bottom of the page.
-- **Before starting, find the language short code "subtag"** from [Language Subtag Registry {% include_cached external.html %}](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
-You will use it at multiple times during the translation.
+- **Before starting, find the relevant ["language tag"](https://www.w3.org/International/questions/qa-choosing-language-tags)** from the [Language Subtag Registry {% include_cached external.html %}](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
+You will use it many times during the translation.
 - The markdown files are very sensitive to indentation, commas, quotes, and special characters. **We recommend that you use a markdown editor or a simple text editor** (including GitHub interface) — and not a document editor like Microsoft Word that often changes quotes and indentation.
-- **Some resources have specific Translations notes.** If you see a comment such as "Read Translations Notes at" in the ["front matter" metadata](/about/translating/guides/new-translation/#frontmatter), follow the link and read the specific guidance.\
+- **Some resources have specific instructions.** Please take a look at [[Resource-Specific Translation Instructions]](/about/translating/resources/resource-specific-instructions/) to see if this applies to your targeted resource, and follow these additional instructions if it does.
-If you wish to translate the [WCAG-EM Report Tool](https://www.w3.org/WAI/eval/report-tool/), please read [this specific guidance {% include_cached external.html %}](https://github.com/w3c/wai-wcag-em-report-tool/wiki/How-to-add-a-language), as different steps have to be followed.
+- If you wish to translate the [WCAG-EM Report Tool](https://www.w3.org/WAI/eval/report-tool/), please read [this specific guidance {% include_cached external.html %}](https://github.com/w3c/wai-wcag-em-report-tool/wiki/How-to-add-a-language), as different steps have to be followed.

 ## Initial step: Declare your intent

-In accordance with the WAI Translations process, please always [declare your intent](/about/translating/step-by-step/#intent) and wait for reply from WAI team _before_ starting a translation.
+In accordance with the WAI Translations process, please always [declare your intent](/about/translating/resources/#intent) and wait for reply from WAI team _before_ starting a translation.

 ## Step 1: Create a new file {#create-file}